 In Ohio, to get a divorce you must give a legal reason.
 This reason is called the “grounds” for the divorce.
-There are several reasons you can give, but "incompatibility" is the one most people choose.
+The options for "grounds" are defined in Ohio law, read more to learn what they mean.

-"Incompatibility" means that you and your spouse no longer get along.
-Perhaps most usefully, you do not have to prove that your spouse did anything wrong.
+- Incompatibility.
+This means that you and your spouse have conflicts that make it impossible to stay married.
+You do not have to prove that your spouse did anything wrong.
 You and your spouse just need to agree that you're "incompatible."

-- We have lived separate and apart without cohabitation.
+- My spouse and I have lived separate and apart without cohabitation for one year.
 This means you have not lived together at any time for the past year.
-If you have spent even one night together in the past year, you can't use this grounds for divorce.
+If you have spent even one night together in the past year, you can't use this as a grounds for divorce.